SaltyGraham/Azutoru/README.md

 ### Fire
 * FireDaggers
   * Demonstrated by Zuko and Azula, this ability gives fire more short-ranged capabilities.
 The daggers can be thrown a short distance or be used to block incoming attacks.
 More functionality to come.
+* FireJet
+  * A rework of ProjectKorra's FireJet, this ability combines the great ideas that have gone into jet addons over the years into one cool ability.
+There are different modes of jet travel, each with their own configurable durations and other specifications.
 * FireWhips
   * Not yet started
 * Meteor